ShivanKaul/HashMaps/README.md

 -------------
 Search Google Maps directly from the Chrome Omnibox.

  In the Omnibox (the address bar in Google Chrome), simply type "#" (without quotes) and press Tab.
 Now, type in the address/name-of-establishment you need directions to.
-And that's it.
+That's it.
 Yes, it's that simple.

  If you want directions to-and-from, simply type "X to Y", and it works.